|Funding Program:||Investment Road and Rail Program

 |Local Council/Shire:||Fairfield City Council,Liverpool City Council,Penrith City Council

 The project will involve the construction of a new east-west motorway between the M7 Motorway near Cecil Hills and The Northern Road at Luddenham.
-The preferred corridor route is 16 kilometres long and currently 300 metres wide however the final width of the motorway is expected to be much less at around 100–150 metres.
 The M12 Motorway will serve as the major access route to the Western Sydney Airport and connect to Sydney’s motorway network.
 The proposed scope of works includes:

-- New at grade connection to The Northern Road;
+- A new at grade connection to The Northern Road with traffic lights

 The M12 Motorway, as part of the Western Sydney Infrastructure Plan, is expected to deliver significant travel time reductions and increased travel time reliability to road users and freight operators, by providing a high standard and efficient connection to the proposed Western Sydney Airport compared to using the existing road network.

-Construction is expected to commence in 2020 and be completed in late 2025 prior to the Western Sydney Airport opening in late 2026.
+Construction is expected to commence in mid 2022 and be completed in late 2025 prior to the Western Sydney Airport opening in late 2026.

 Disclaimer: The material contained in this site is made available